codio/knowledge/source/common/develop/ide/tools/desktopapp.rst

 Please note that the ``.codioignore`` file is included in the desktop app files.

 If students wish to exclude files when pushing back to their Codio account they can do so, either by editing any existing ``.codioignore``file or creating the file themselves.
 If the teacher creates the ``.codioignore`` file, adding a 'comment' line to the top of the file to make it clear to any students what they should not change could help avoid potential problems.
 A line starting with ``#`` serves as a comment

-`Click here <https://www.codio.com/download>`_ to go to the download page and install to your local machine

 Starting the app
 ----------------